ZhiyuanChi/helenaweb/index.md

 ## Portfolio
 ---
 ### [Evaluating and Forecasting for Philadelphia's Bike Share Expansion]( https://indegoexpansion.web.app/)
 [Indego](https://www.rideindego.com/), Philadelphia's bike share system, wants to expand their network to optimize for ridership, accessibility, and equity.
 To help Indegeo's planners evaluate different expansion plans, we created [Station Planner](https://indegoexpansion.web.app/).
 As our team's machine learning lead, I built a model that predicts areas of high and low ridership across Philadelphia.
-Our interactive tool lets planners place new bike stations on the map to see what expected future ridership, accessibility, and equity looks like across the city.
+Our interactive tool lets planners place new bike stations on the map to see what expected future ridership, accessibility, and equity looks like for the system.

 <img src="images/practicum/app_screenshot_2.png?raw=true"/>